Australis86/network-pvr/README.md

 ## Dependencies

-The scripts are build on Python 2.7.x and require the `psutil` module.
+The scripts are built on Python 2.7.x and require the `psutil` module.

 ## Usage